simonnickel/snap/Conventions.md

 # Principles

+Making decisions is hard.
+Sometimes it helps to take a look at what you actually want to achieve.
+Some principles I try to follow:

  - Keep it simple: Least complex solution is preferred.
  - Choose vanilla: Stay close to the system, prevent pattern/architecture/framework.
  - Locality, Separation, Independence: Prevent dependencies between modules / features / sections.